-The outlook on BOI's long-term deposit rating is stable as the rating currently includes one notch of government support and is in line with the ratings of the Government of Ireland (A2 stable).
-Should the BCA be upgraded, the deposit rating would likely be affirmed because this potential government support would no longer benefit these creditors.
+The outlook on BOI's long-term deposit rating, long-term senior unsecured debt and issuer rating is stable as the ratings currently include one notch of government support and are in line with the rating of the Government of Ireland (A2 stable).
+Should the BCA be upgraded, the long-term senior unsecured, issuer and deposit ratings would likely be affirmed because this potential government support would no longer benefit these creditors.